 Making every contact count (MECC) is a behaviour change approach that enables people to make improvements to their health behaviours by providing consistent and simple messages and signposting to services.

-The aim of the pilots with these two organisations outside of healthcare were to assess whether MECC acted as an effective tool for health promotion and was compatible with the existing service delivery in these settings.
+The aim of the pilots were to assess whether MECC acted as an effective tool for health promotion and was compatible with the existing service delivery in settings outside of healthcare.

 The MECC training was created to